Nicola Piovesan, PhD

 Reviewer of IEEE Transactions on Wireless Communications, IEEE Communications Magazine, IEEE Transactions on Green Communications and Networking, IEEE Internet of Things Journal, Wiley Transactions on Emerging Telecommunications Technologies, Elsevier Computer Networks, Elsevier Computer Communications, among others.

-Technical Program Commitee Member of IEEE International Conference on Communications conference (ICC 2023, ICC 2024), IEEE Wireless Communications and Networking Conference (WCNC 2022), European Conference on Networks and Communications (EuCNC 2019, EuCNC 2020) and IEEE Vehicular Technology Conference (VTC-Fall 2019).
+Technical Program Commitee Member of IEEE International Conference on Communications conference (ICC 2023, ICC 2024, ICC 2025), IEEE Wireless Communications and Networking Conference (WCNC 2022), European Conference on Networks and Communications (EuCNC 2019, EuCNC 2020) and IEEE Vehicular Technology Conference (VTC-Fall 2019).

-Co-chair of the Workshop on The Impact of Large Language Models on 6G Networks, in conjunction with IEEE ICC 2024, Denver, USA, June 2024.
+Co-chair of the Workshop on The Impact of Large Language Models on 6G Networks, in conjunction with IEEE ICC 2024, Denver, USA, June 2024, and of the Workshop on The Impact of Multi-Modal Large Language Models on 6G and Beyond, in conjunction with IEEE Globecom 2024, Cape Town, South Africa, December 2024.